Monada-Dominion/domain_1/docs/assets/md/aspect_1_1_4.md

 Only through dedicated practice can we learn to recognize when we are in a state of sleep or acting mechanically, and when we are guided by a conscious, free, and purposeful will.
 Engage in the exercises provided in the practice section, observing yourself closely.
 Formulate your observations as you did in the previous exercise from Aspect No. 1.
 This process will enable you to draw conclusions about the nature of desires and gain a deeper understanding of your inner workings.

-Revaluation of values - to identify those states that are valuable and identify those that are harmful.
+**Revaluation of values** — identify those states that are valuable and those that are harmful.

 The reevaluation of values involves identifying states that are valuable and recognizing those that are harmful.
 Upon completing this aspect, it is crucial to engage in critical self-reflection and reassess your values and lifestyle.
 Through observation, you can identify the manifestations that consume your time and energy.
 These may include small reactions, thoughts, emotions, as well as significant roles that we unconsciously assume in various situations.
 It is important to let go of these reactions and roles and make a resolute decision to continue moving towards the core of your being.

 It's important to acknowledge that these attempts and their descriptions at this stage may appear naive and presumptuous.
 It is impossible to fully verify the correctness of the chosen path and the algorithm of actions.
 However, there is no alternative but to follow it and continue the inner work.
 Reevaluating values is an integral part of this process, which involves revising one's life and elevating the desire for personal growth and self-understanding to the highest level of the value hierarchy.
 What does this entail?
 What does it mean?
 At this point, we may not have clear answers to these questions.
 However, we can and should explore our own ways of identifying criteria for meaningful work and self-evaluation.
 This exploration may provide us with an opportunity to gain understanding.

 Through your observations, you should have already identified at least one harmful action, program, or behavior in your life.
 However, in reality, there may be many more.
 It is important to let go of these harmful patterns and replace them with something better and more perfect.
 This process of letting go and transformation is essential for personal growth and the pursuit of a more fulfilling life.